 Worms are the organic farmer and gardener's best friend.
 "Through their feeding and burrowing activities, worms can affect the decomposition of organic litter, modify soil microbial communities, and alter the structure and porosity of the soil, thereby profoundly influencing the availability of nitrogen in the soil".2

 By converting organic matter such as kitchen waste, lawn clippings, newspaper, cardboard, dried leaves and animal manure into castings, worms dramatically reduce the amount of time needed to break down organic waste and return nutrients to the soil from months and years to a matter of days.

 "Earthworms are intimately involved in the cycling of C & N in soil"5

 Without the help of worms, "Under normal conditions, the majority of organic material is decayed in three or four years, releasing its nitrogen into the available N forms".3 A redworm

 (Eisenia foetida) consumes about their body weight per day in organic waste.
 One-thousand redworms roughly equal one pound.
 One pound or one-thousand redworms can convert three to four pounds of organic matter into castings each week!

 The publication entitled, "Earthworm Castings as Plant Growth Media,"4 noted that many of the nutrients in waste materials (including nitrogen, potassium, calcium, and magnesium), when processed by worms, are changed into forms more readily taken up by plants.
+The results: